 The storm and the data

-Cyclone Gabrielle was one of New Zealand's most significant weather events in decades, causing widespread flooding and damage across the North Island.
+New Zealand sits between two tectonic plates and is no stranger to severe natural events, from earthquakes to volcanic eruptions—and, increasingly, extreme weather.
+Cyclone Gabrielle wreaked havoc across New Zealand, causing widespread flooding and damage in the north of the North Island, and many families continued to face difficulties in its aftermath.
 The CloudWatcher in Hamilton recorded the classic pressure signature of a passing cyclone: a steep drop as the system approached, a brief trough at the centre, and a recovery as it moved away.

 The device captured readings from February 13 to 17, documenting the complete atmospheric evolution of the storm.
-Pressure readings during the event show behaviour that is dramatically different from the normal day-to-day fluctuations the sensor typically records.
+Pressure readings during the event show behaviour dramatically different from the sensor's day-to-day readings.

 Live data from the Hamilton CloudWatcher unit is available at aagsolo.lunatico.es:10800